mainmatter/mainmatter.com/_posts/2020-08-22-bringing-matrix-to-elixir.md

 to allow interested parties to begin experimenting.
 The `Client` module, used to make requests to homeservers, is currently the highest level of abstraction in the SDK.
 It is designed to be modular; this, for example, makes it easy to switch out the HTTP layer, should you choose to do so.
+Note: the API is currently unstable and will likely be modified in future.

 As mentioned above, all changes in a room's state are described by events.
 They can represent any data, from users joining a room or sending messages, to image